Accreditation is an internal and external review process that identifies strategies for building the best possible

 MNSAA is open to Michigan religious, independent or private elementary or secondary schools through its MNSAA process or with an approved reciprocal program.
 To begin the accreditation process, a school must have an established program for a minimum of three complete school years.

 The school also must complete:

 - A self-study based on material provided by the MNSAA office.
 The study requires schools to examine their mission and purpose and to have a strategic plan for school improvement.

-- An external evaluation process by a team of public and non-public educators from various levels and positions.
+- An external evaluation process by a team of non-public educators from various levels and positions.
 This site team prepares a report that is then reviewed by a team of readers who may recommend accreditation status to the Leadership Council.